 Did you Know?
-List of Interesting Facts about Native Americans Alaska
+List of Interesting Facts about Indians Alaska

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Alaska, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Alaska are as follows:
+Our unusual and interesting facts about Indians of Alaska, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Alaska are as follows:

 - Fact 1 - Alaska is a state in the far northwestern North America in the Artic and Sub-Arctic regions.
 The indigenous people of this state included various tribes of Native Americans.
 The Native Indians of the Artic and Sub-Arctic Northwest included Chinook, Tillamook, Eyak, Salish and the Tlingit